Community Reinvestment Grants

 Wabasha County, $91,667, 1 Year

-Schoen Family Dentistry is using the grant to decrease its waiting list and serve more patients in Wabasha and its surrounding communities.
-After hiring an additional dental hygienist and purchasing new equipment, Schoen Family Dentistry has been able to see nearly double the number of patients than they were able to before the grant.
+Schoen Family Dentistry hired an additional dental hygienist and purchased new equipment to help decrease their waiting list and serve more patients in Wabasha and surrounding communities.
+Schoen Family Dentistry has been able to see nearly double the number of patients than they were able to before the grant.

 Sibley County Developmental Achievement Center, Inc.